This article covers how to replace the grill temperature sensor in a Z Grills 700 series pellet smoker.

-- HEr (high temperature) errors occuring when the grill is NOT at very high temperatures.
+- HEr (high temperature) errors occurring when the grill is NOT at very high temperatures.

 - Temperature readings that are significantly higher or lower than the actual measured temperature inside the grill area.

 A good way to check if the temperature sensor is getting an accurate reading is to position one of the food temperature probes alongside the temperature sensor with the tips at the same level.
-With the grill running and the lid closed, compare the temperature reading on the controller display (grill temperature) with the P1 or P2 food probe temperatures.
-These should be within 5ºC of each other.
+With the grill running at 80 to 120ºC and the lid closed, compare the temperature reading on the controller display (grill temperature) with the P1 or P2 food probe temperatures.
+These should be within 10ºC of each other.

-700 series grills have a plug in the temperature sensor cable which makes replacement very fast and easy.
+700 series and newer 450A grills have a plug in the temperature sensor cable which makes replacement very fast and easy.
 Older 450A models need the new temperature sensor to be fed through to the controller.

 The plug is located in the cable tucked down between the hopper and grill drum.

 The other end of the sensor cable it connected into a small green or blue terminal block on the controller circuit board.
 Unless there is damage to the controller side of the cable, the controller does not need to be accessed during the temperature sensor replacement process.

 Temperature sensors are fairly straight forward to replace (see instructions further down), but if you need to use your grill NOW and can’t wait a few days for a replacement to arrive there is a hack you can do.

 The food probes that plug into the front of the controller on the Z Grills smoker are the same type of temperature sensor (PT1000 RTD) as the temperature sensor in the grill.
 You can therefore splice the food probe cables into the temperature sensor cable.
 There is no polarity (positive/negative) on the wires so it doesn’t matter how you connect them.